kenneth-ew/MOBA-Minimap-Awareness-Trainer/README.md

 # Eye tracker #

-The current implementation uses the [Eyeware Beam](https://beam.eyeware.tech/developers/) iOS application that transforms iPhones or iPads, supporting faceid, into an eye tracker device for a Windows PC (_**Note**: access to the API is a paid feature_).
+The current implementation uses the [Eyeware Beam](https://beam.eyeware.tech/developers/) iOS application that transforms iPhones or iPads, supporting faceid, into an eye tracker device for a Windows PC .

+(_**Note**: access to the Eyeware Beam API is a paid feature_)

 # I'm a gamer, not a developer, how do I use it? #